esmero/archipelago-deployment-live/README.md

 - Running your own local/development Archipelago.
 For that we suggest using <https://github.com/esmero/archipelago-deployment>

+### What is inside this dumpling for 2.1.0? (new section)

+- minio.io (latest) for local or Routed S3 with Console.
+We recommend disabling it and using directly a cloud managed S3 for better performance and full multipart upload compliance if deciding to go for the route (default) version.
+- Updated Apache Solr 10.0 with custom built and updated wizardly Solr OCR Highlight library [v0.10](https://github.com/dbmdz/solr-ocrhighlighting) coded and maintained by the Development Team at the [Bavarian State Library](https://github.com/dbmdz).
+Thanks Johannes Baiter and team.
+- MySQL 8.4(amd64/x86) or MariaDB 12.3 (Arm64/M1/M2/M3/M4/M5)
+- Updated NGINX 1.31.1
+- Updated Custom PHP-FPM 8.3 multi architecture, fine-tuned for Drupal 10/11 , WARC to WACZ processing, Tesseract 5 with JP2 support, PDFAlto(what a pain to build!) and latest Composer 2.x, Drush 13.x-dev, FFMPEG, FIDO, plus (NEW) Audiowave for Waveform to JSON extraction and BWFmetaedit for WAV files holding BWF metadata (Checksumming and other extras per stream).
+- Natural Language Processing via NLPWEB64 multi architecture with FastText Language detection (Thanks Mike Bennett!) or alternatively Machine learning/ML containers/APIs.
+(Image similarity: YOLO,MobileNet,ViT(New),Insightface and Text transformer: SBERT) differentiated for arm64 and amd/intel/64
+- New Cantaloupe 6.0.6 (our own versioning, but based on latest `dev` upstream) on Java 26, multi architecture, IIIF2/3 Server with precise Video Frame, PDF extraction, PDF Tiling support, new Jetty with tons of community and custom fixes.
+- A Skeleton Project setup to run latest Version of Drupal 11 (11.3.12), Updated Archipelago Chiloe Base theme based on Bootstrap 5 with Light/Dark Mode (for those late night dwellers) and Strawberry Field modules on 2.1.0.
+- Complete support for Apple Silicon M1/M2/M3/M4/M5 Machines and in general arm64 architecture Chips like Raspberry Pi 4, with specially built arm64 docker containers.
+The only differences now between deployment strategies is the DB.
+Blazing fast OCR.
+- A freshly baked Anubis with bugfixes, more Bot control and new options for rules.
+Also faster.

 ## Requirements

 ### Minimal (not recommended for production)